mediamicroservices/mm/README.md

 * Both makederiv and makemp3 may use the full list of options under [makederiv](https://github.com/mediamicroservices/mm#makederiv).

 #### makepdf
 * makepdf makes a pdf from an image series.
-Your command should look like this: 'makepdf [-o /path/to/deliver/to/] fileorpackage1 [fileorpackage2]'.
+Your command should look like this: `makepdf [-o /path/to/deliver/to/] fileorpackage1 [fileorpackage2]`.

 #### makepodcast
 * makepodcast is an alias for the updated umbrella function [makederiv](https://github.com/mediamicroservices/mm#makederiv).
 It creates a Quicktime file that is suitable for podcasting from a video file or package input.